Sovran Bank

-Sovran Bank was a US-based regional bank that operated in Virginia between 1983 and 1990, and was the leading subsidiary of Sovran Financial Corporation.
-It was itself a product of a merger between First & Merchants Bank of Richmond and Virginia National Bankshares of Norfolk, both of which could trace back their history to the 1860s.
-In 1990, it was merged with Citizens & Southern National Bank to form C&S/Sovran Corp., which in turn merged with NCNB to form NationsBank which became Bank of America in 1998.
+Sovran Bank was a regional bank that operated in Virginia between 1983 and 1990.
+It was the primary subsidiary of Sovran Financial Corporation, a bank holding company.
+It was formed from the 1983 merger of First & Merchants Bank of and Virginia National Bankshares, both of which could trace back their history to the 1860s.
+In 1990, Sovran merged with Citizens & Southern National Bank to form C&S/Sovran Corp., which in 1991, merged with North Carolina National Bank to form NationsBank.
+That bank became Bank of America in 1998.

+The name Sovran came from Glenn Monigle & Associates as a simple spelling of "sovereign".

 History

 First & Merchants Bank

 Richmond had no bank after the federal government had revoked charters of banks whose loyalty was questioned.
-So eight days after Robert E. Lee's surrender at Appomattox, the city's financial leaders started a new federally chartered bank after meeting with Hamilton G. Fant.
+Eight days after the surrender of Robert E. Lee after the Battle of Appomattox Court House, the city's financial leaders started a new federally chartered bank.
 First National Bank opened for business in the Customs House.
 Lee was one of the new bank's early customers.